 Early childhood plays a critical role in later school success.

-Parent coaching can be effective in changing parent behavior and related child outcomes.
+Parent coaching, even when virtual, can be effective in impacting parent behavior and child outcomes that are predictive of kindergarten readiness.

 Centering Healthcare Institute